 Log data retention and archive

-In addition to data ingestion, there is a charge for the retention of data in each Log Analytics workspace.
+In addition to data ingestion, there's a charge for the retention of data in each Log Analytics workspace.
 You can set the retention period for the entire workspace or for each table.
 After this period, the data is either removed or archived.
-Archived Logs have a reduced retention charge, and there is a charge to search against them.
-Use Archive Logs to reduce your costs for data that you must store for compliance or occasional investigation.
+Archived logs have a reduced retention charge, and there's a charge to search against them.
+Use archived logs to reduce your costs for data that you must store for compliance or occasional investigation.

-Searching against Archived Logs uses search jobs.
+Searching against archived logs uses search jobs.
 Search jobs are asynchronous queries that fetch records into a new search table within your workspace for further analytics.
-Search jobs are billed by the number of GB of data scanned on each day that is accessed to perform the search.
+Search jobs are billed by the number of GB of data scanned on each day that's accessed to perform the search.

 Log data restore

-For situations in which older or archived logs need to be intensively queried with the full analytic query capabilities, the data restore feature is a powerful tool.
+For situations in which older or archived logs must be intensively queried with the full analytic query capabilities, the data restore feature is a powerful tool.
 The restore operation makes a specific time range of data in a table available in the hot cache for high-performance queries.
-You can later dismiss the data when you're done.
+You can later dismiss the data when you're finished.
 Log data restore is billed by the amount of data restored, and by the time the restore is kept active.
 The minimal values billed for any data restore are 2 TB and 12 hours.
-Data restored of more than 2 TB and/or more than 12 hours in duration are billed on a pro-rated basis.
+Data restored of more than 2 TB and/or more than 12 hours in duration is billed on a pro-rated basis.

 Log data export

-Data export in Log Analytics workspace lets you continuously export data per selected tables in your workspace, to an Azure Storage Account or Azure Event Hubs as it arrives to Azure Monitor pipeline.
+Data export in a Log Analytics workspace lets you continuously export data per selected tables in your workspace to an Azure Storage account or Azure Event Hubs as it arrives to an Azure Monitor pipeline.
 Charges for the use of data export are based on the amount of data exported.
-The size of data exported is the number of bytes in the exported JSON formatted data.
+The size of data exported is the number of bytes in the exported JSON-formatted data.

-Since workspace-based Application Insights resources store their data in a Log Analytics workspace, the billing for data ingestion and retention is done by the workspace where the Application Insights data is located.
-This enables you to leverage all options of the Log Analytics pricing model, including commitment tiers in addition to Pay-As-You-Go.
+Because workspace-based Application Insights resources store their data in a Log Analytics workspace, the billing for data ingestion and retention is done by the workspace where the Application Insights data is located.
+For this reason, you can use all options of the Log Analytics pricing model, including commitment tiers, along with pay-as-you-go.

-Data ingestion and data retention for a classic Application Insights resource follow the same Pay-As-You-Go pricing as workspace-based resources, but they can't leverage commitment tiers.
+Data ingestion and data retention for a classic Application Insights resource follow the same pay-as-you-go pricing as workspace-based resources, but they can't use commitment tiers.

 Workspaces with Microsoft Sentinel

-When Microsoft Sentinel is enabled in a Log Analytics workspace, all data collected in that workspace is subject to Sentinel charges in addition to Log Analytics charges.
-For this reason, you will often separate your security and operational data in different workspaces so that you don't incur Sentinel charges for operational data.
-For some particular situations though, combining this data can actually result in a cost savings.
-This is typically when you aren't collecting enough security and operational data to each reach a commitment tier on their own, but the combined data is enough to reach a commitment tier.
-See Combining your SOC and non-SOC data in Design your Microsoft Sentinel workspace architecture for details and a sample cost calculation.
+When Microsoft Sentinel is enabled in a Log Analytics workspace, all data collected in that workspace is subject to Microsoft Sentinel charges along with Log Analytics charges.
+For this reason, you'll often separate your security and operational data in different workspaces so that you don't incur Microsoft Sentinel charges for operational data.

 Workspaces with Microsoft Defender for Cloud

-Microsoft Defender for Servers (part of Defender for Cloud) bills by the number of monitored services and provides 500 MB/server/day data allocation that is applied to the following subset of security data types:
+Microsoft Defender for Servers (part of Defender for Cloud) bills by the number of monitored services.
+It provides 500 MB per server per day of data allocation that's applied to the following subset of security data types: